abilian/nua/nua-agent/README.md

-# Nua Runtime
+# Nua Agent

-The `nua-runtime` package is included in every Nua application image.
+The `nua-agent` package is included in every Nua application image.

 It will provide the following features (TBC):